ecadlabs/taquito/docs/wallet_API.md

-1. 'at`: creates an smart contract abstraction for the address specified
+1. `at`: creates a smart contract abstraction for the address specified

 2. `batch`: creates a batch of operations